-Office Hours: MWF, 11:00 AM - 12:00 PM If you want to see your instructor in his office, you are encouraged to make an appointment: see him before or after class, call his office or send him an e-mail.
+Office Hours: MWF, 10:00 AM - 11:00 AM If you want to see your instructor in his office, you are encouraged to make an appointment: see him before or after class, call his office or send him an e-mail.

-LECTURES AND DISCUSSIONS: This is an honors version of Mathematics 5A where most of the course is developed through problem solving and discovery.
-We will cover all of the crucial material from Math 5A although we will cover it in a different order and in a different way.
+Lectures and Discussions: This is an honors version of Mathematics 3C where most of the course is developed through problem solving and discovery.
+We will cover all of the crucial material from Math 3C, although we will cover it in a different order and in a different way.
 This class is supported by a grant from Educational Advancement Foundation.
-This foundation was set up by mathematicians and scientists who believe that the best way to prepare future mathematicians and scientists is have them learn the big ideas through inquiry instead of listening to lectures in a hall with hundreds of other students.
-Too often, in mathematics classes the instruction is reduced to providing recipes for solving a long list of possible problems, and students begin to view the subject that way.
-Because of this most students don' learn about the big picture or grapple with the important ideas.
+This foundation was set up by mathematicians and scientists who believe that the best way to prepare future mathematicians and scientists is to have them learn the big ideas through inquiry instead of listening to lectures in a hall with hundreds of other students.
+Too often in mathematics classes the instruction is reduced to providing recipes for solving a long list of possible problems, and students begin to view the subject that way.
+Because of this most students do not learn about the big picture or grapple with the important ideas.
 This course will accomplish exactly the opposite.
 You will be expected to grapple with the big ideas and you will develop a deeper understanding of the subject.
 As a result you will be able to solve all the important problems and much more, you will be working like mathematicians and scientists.

 The way the course operates is fairly simple.
 We do not use a textbook.
 The instructor will pose questions and you will work on them.
 You have to agree not to consult textbooks or the Internet for solutions, because that destroys the inquiry.
 You may talk about the questions with your classmates, the instructor, or the teaching assistant whenever you like, but not other people.
 If you have seen how to solve a problem before, work with you classmates without telling them how to do it.
-If you start to present how to do something quickly, then you classmates don't learn in the way we want them too.
+If you start to present how to do something quickly, then your classmates do not learn in the way we want them to.
 You will find that by carefully rethinking something you have seen before you may even learn the most.